Scratch ASP-1 Original Design / Scratch Built

 Once this motor tube assembly was dry I epoxied t' inside o' t' body tube and inserted t' motor tube assembly such that it be flush with t' bottom o' t' body tube.

-(Scratch) Upscale ASP After t' motor tube assembly was secure I proceeded t' attach t' fins.
+(Scratch) Upscale ASP After t' motor tube assembly be secure I proceeded t' attach t' fins.
 Ahoy!
 Begad!
 I used a thin layer o' two-part 5-minute epoxy t' attach each fin.
 I also used t' Estes fin alignment tool t' make sure that each fin was perpendicular and properly aligned with t' body tube.

 Once all o' t' fins were attached t' t' body tube I then proceeded t' add a fillet o' two-part 5-minute epoxy to each o' t' fin roots t' give it some more strength as well as make t' attachment look clean.
 Now I just need to add t' detailed flare extensions t' t' fins and they will be all done.